Part V. Esthetics Schools

 18VAC41-70-240.
 Reporting.

-A. Schools shall provide, in a manner, format, and frequency prescribed by the board, a roster of all current students and a roster of students who attended in the preceding six months prior to the reporting deadline.
+1. Each school must provide a roster of all enrolled students and a roster of students who attended in the preceding six months prior to the reporting deadline.

 Statutory Authority